Jjateen/SurveillanceBotMk2/README.md

 - Connect to the robot's web app interface and use the joystick for wireless control.
 - View the live video feed with real-time object detection.
-- Explore the collected images in the "images" directory.

 ## Contributing